team-openpm/cloudflare-vector-search/README.md

 ### Database

-`cloudflare-vector-search` uses a Postgres database to store the vectors.
+`lawgpt-search` uses a Postgres database to store the vectors.
 We recomment using [Neon](https://neon.tech).

 Sign up for a free account and paste in the schema from `data/schema.sql` into the SQL editor.